swissspidy/preferred-languages/readme.txt

 == Upgrade Notice ==

-= 2.1.2 =
+= 2.2.0 =

-This release improves performance and compatibility with just-in-time translation loading in WordPress.
+This release ensures compatibility with WordPress 6.5 and enables translation merging by default if using that version.